Skip to main content

 How does 'duplicate intent' detection work?

 There are two types of deduplication.
-First, within each batch of new pages the Content Agent generates, h1 headings are derived from product data, and if two pages end up with the same name they get deduped.
-Second, if your site already ranks for a keyword, the sieve rejects a new page for that topic to avoid cannibalising the page that's already working.
+First, within each batch of new pages the Content Agent generates, context engineering assembles product data, search demand signals, and category structure to create pages with auto-matched products; separately, a Cleanup Agents exists to identify and resolve duplicate pages across the site.
+Second, if your site already ranks for a keyword, the sieve rejects a new page for that topic to avoid cannibalizing the page that's already working.

 Do rejected topics get re-evaluated automatically?

-No. Once a topic is rejected, it stays rejected.
-If your underlying settings change (new thresholds, updated catalog, different demand data), you or the Similar AI team can refresh the topic list, which re-runs the sieve with the new parameters.
+No. If your underlying settings change, the team can refresh the topic list so that topics are re-evaluated.
 Topics that now pass under the updated criteria will move to the approved list.

 See the sieve in action